Skip to main content

 1. Introduction

-An Active Seller is a critical component of any successful partner ecosystem.
-These are channel partners who consistently generate and close sales for a vendor.
-They are not merely registered partners.
-They are actively engaged in selling the vendor's products or services.
-Their consistent sales performance makes them invaluable.
+An Active Seller is a critical component of any successful partner ecosystem, as these channel partners consistently generate and close sales for a vendor.
+They are not merely registered partners but are actively engaged in selling the vendor's products or services, and their consistent sales performance makes them invaluable.

-Active Sellers regularly participate in the vendor’s partner program.
-They use tools like a partner portal for deal registration and access to resources.
-For example, an IT value-added reseller (VAR) consistently sells software licenses.
-They also engage in co-selling with the vendor's sales team.
-In manufacturing, an active distributor regularly places large orders for components.
-They also bring new customers to the vendor.
-These partners are essential for driving channel sales and market expansion.
+Active Sellers regularly participate in the vendor’s partner program and use tools like a partner portal for deal registration and access to resources.
+For example, an IT value-added reseller (VAR) consistently sells software licenses and also engages in co-selling with the vendor's sales team.
+In manufacturing, an active distributor regularly places large orders for components and brings new customers to the vendor, and these partners are essential for driving channel sales and market expansion.

 2. Context/Background

-The concept of an Active Seller has evolved with the complexity of modern business.
-Early channel models often focused on simple reselling agreements.
-Today, vendors rely on partners for more than just transactions.
-Partners provide market intelligence, customer support, and strategic reach.
-The shift to subscription models and cloud services means ongoing customer engagement is vital.
-An Active Seller embodies this deeper engagement.
-They are a predictable revenue source.
-They also extend the vendor's brand presence.
-This matters greatly for effective partner relationship management.
+The concept of an Active Seller has evolved with the complexity of modern business; early channel models often focused on simple reselling agreements.
+Today, vendors rely on partners for more than just transactions, as partners provide market intelligence, customer support, and strategic reach.
+The shift to subscription models and cloud services means ongoing customer engagement is vital, and an Active Seller embodies this deeper engagement.
+They are a predictable revenue source and extend the vendor's brand presence, which matters greatly for effective partner relationship management.

 3. Core Principles